lauradahlberg/covid-19_analysis_NC/README.md

 ### Data Used

-To perform data exploration of COVID-19 in Mecklenburg county, I created my own dataset, "weekly_covid19_report_mecknc.csv", based on the Mecknc.gov COVID-19 reports from [Mecklenburg County COVID-19 Data Releases](https://www.mecknc.gov/news/Pages/COVID-19-Data-Dashboard.aspx)<br>
+To perform data exploration of COVID-19 in Mecklenburg county, I have used two datasets. the "weekly_covid19_report_mecknc.csv" file was created based on the Mecknc.gov COVID-19 reports from [Mecklenburg County COVID-19 Data Releases](https://www.mecknc.gov/news/Pages/COVID-19-Data-Dashboard.aspx)<br>
 The reports in this site are in PDF format. <br>
-This dataset does not update automatically.<br> Dataset was last updated on 2020-12-27.
+This dataset is in the data directory, and does not update automatically.<br> Dataset was last updated on 2020-12-27. <br>
+The other dataset was based on the CDC's COVID-19 Case Surveillance Restricted Access Detailed Data.
+To access this data set you need to request permission from the [CDC](https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Restricted-Access-Detai/mbd7-r32t)
 <br>
 <br>